Click on the options below to access clear and concise factsheets on business and personal issues.

 When buying to let, taxation aspects must be considered.

 Income tax will be payable on the rents received after deducting allowable expenses.
 Currently allowable expenses include mortgage interest, repairs, agent's letting fees and an allowance for furnishings.
 Changes were announced in the Summer Budget which impact on the allowable expenses for landlords.

 Landlords will no longer be able to deduct all of their finance costs from their property income.
 They will instead receive a basic rate reduction from their income tax liability for their finance costs.
-To give landlords time to adjust, the government will introduce this change gradually from April 2017, over four years.
-The restriction in the relief will be phased in as follows:
+To give landlords time to adjust, the change is being introduced gradually from April 2017, over four years.
+The restriction in the relief being phased in as follows: